CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 This displays a large amount of information, so let's break in down.

 First, the header displays general data set information - the number of observations (`obs`, the number of rows) and variables (`vars`), as well as the file size^[Reported in bytes.
-Roughly 1000 bytes = 1 kilobyte, 1000 kilobytes = 1 megabyte, 1000 megabytes = 1 gigabyte.]
+Roughly 1000 bytes = 1 kilobyte, 1000 kilobytes = 1 megabyte, 1000 megabytes = 1 gigabyte.].
 It also gives a short label of the data (we discussing adding this [later](#label-data)), the date of last modification and whether there are any [notes](#data-notes).

 Next, there is a table listing each variable in the data and some information about them.
 The "storage type" can be one of `byte`, `int`, `long`,